Should you use basal body temperature to determine ovulation?

 While you can learn to track down the ovulation through trial and error, I would advise you to read my book and gain some in-depth knowledge about how to pin the ovulation down to several hours (and how to make the best out of that time).

-Using basal body temperature charting to determine ovulation
+Using basal body temperature charting

 For those of you with regular cycles, I will summarize here how you can utilize the data from your body temperature to find out what’s your most fertile time of the month.